-The term plan-to-plan transfer means that the participant is moving his or her 403(b) account from one sponsor's plan and retaining the same account with the authorized investment provider under the new plan sponsor's plan.
+A plan-to-plan transfer is when a participant moves his or her 403(b) account from one employer's plan and retains the same account with the authorized investment provider under a new employer's plan.

 Can retirement account balances be used to purchase service credit?